Rachelkakoderka/online-store-v1/README.md

-# Simple online Store called "myHatStore" interface
+# Simple online store interface

 Project uses React-Router for pages homepage, account and cart.
 The state is managed with ReduxJs.